pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

 - Fix: Handle web part loading of web parts embedded in publishing content fields when transforming from SP2010/2013/2016 #265
+- Fix: Returned modern page url is containing /pages/ when transforming publishing pages the from root site collection SharePoint #262

 ## [September release - version 1.0.1909.0]